-Inventors and beginner entrepreneurs often don't have enough money to implement their ideas.
+Inventors and new entrepreneurs often don't have enough money to turn their ideas into reality.
 They seek investors – people who are ready to lend.
-If the idea of working and giving up part of your profit is unappealing, you can find a partner who is able not only to contribute materially but also to take an active part in the creation of the product, sharing the responsibility, risks and achievements.
+If the idea of working and giving up part of your profit is unappealing, you can find a partner who is not only able to contribute materially but also to take an active part in the creation of the product, sharing the responsibility, risks and achievements.

 |Initial contributions||As a rule, these contributions are made by relatives or friends who see the potential in the emerging business idea and are prepared to take on the risk of loss.
 The invested capital gives the project its initial boost.|

-The following stages of startups development are marked with the letters of the Latin alphabet.
+The following stages of start-up development are marked with letters of the Latin alphabet.

-Now let's look at the situation through the eyes of an investor who wants to understand who this beginner entrepreneur really is and evaluate the appropriate funding and chance of success.
+Now let's look at the situation through the eyes of an investor, who wants to understand who this new entrepreneur really is, while evaluating the appropriate funding and chances of success.

-Every type of startup has financial objectives and strategies for attracting finance.
-It would be incorrect to look at startups as smaller versions of large companies.
-The latter implement proven business models, while startups are temporary organisations designed to locate a transferable business model capable of growth.
+Each type of start-up has financial objectives and strategies for attracting finance.
+It would be incorrect to look at start-ups as smaller versions of larger companies.
+The latter implement proven business models, while start-ups are temporary organisations, designed to locate a transferable business model capable of growth.

 We conduct market monitoring and develop new commercial products: applications, websites and services.
-At EDISON we are happy to discuss new projects to implement profitable products together.
-We especially value the emergence of promising ideas among staff members: we are willing to invest not only in ideas but also in the development of their creators.
+At EDISON, we are happy to discuss new projects to implement profitable products together.
+We especially value the emergence of promising ideas among staff members.
+Indeed, we are willing to invest not only in ideas but also in the development of their creators.